Smoking is a contributing factor to heart disease. Quitting can dramatically reduce your risk.

 There are many free or low-cost options to help you quit smoking, from free nicotine replacement therapy to clinics, apps and phone coaching.
 Here’s how to get started:

 - Fraser Health has information on quitting smoking.
-And we offer drop-in quit smoking clinics for the public in some facilities, including a free monthly clinic at Ridge Meadows Hospital (call 604-463-1820 to register).
+And we offer drop-in quit smoking clinics at a free monthly clinic at Ridge Meadows Hospital (call 604-463-1820 to register).

 - Access free and confidential one-to-one coaching to stop smoking through QuitNow.
 QuitNow provides support in 300 languages through their interactive online service or through text, chat, email, phone support and online communities of quitters.
 Visit Quitnow.ca or call 1-877-455-2233.